 Computer Science Minor Policies

-- All lower and upper division courses must completed with a letter grade.
+- All lower- and upper-division courses must be completed with a letter grade.

 - Students in the Jacob's School of Engineering CANNOT minor in CSE.

 - Students in Math/CS major in the Mathematics Department CANNOT minor in Computer Science.

 - Please see "How to Declare a Minor" for UCSD minor policies.

 All UC San Diego students are invited to take CSE courses to check out the CS Minor.
 All CSE courses are open for enrollment, and most are offered more than one quarter.
 You can start with CSE 3 or CSE 5A or CSE 7 or CSE 8A or CSE 11.